hitokiri-mata/katacoda-courses/kubernetes-pipelines/cdc-with-k8s/step6-consumer.md

 ## Generate Pact Contracts

 Update npm for this environment.
+This may take a moment as it sorts out the [un-un-publishing of left-pad](https://www.theregister.com/2016/03/23/npm_left_pad_chaos/).

 `npm install`{{execute}}